azagniotov/stubby4j/README.md

  -d,--data <arg>       Data file to pre-load endpoints.
 Valid YAML 1.1
                        expected.
  -h,--help             This help text.
- -k,--keystore <arg>   Keystore file for custom SSL.
-By default SSL is
+ -k,--keystore <arg>   Keystore file for custom TLS.
+By default TLS is
                        enabled using internal keystore.
  -l,--location <arg>   Hostname at which to bind stubby.
  -m,--mute             Prevent stubby from printing to the console.
  -p,--password <arg>   Password for the provided keystore file.
  -s,--stubs <arg>      Port for stub portal.
 Defaults to 8882.
- -t,--ssl <arg>        Port for SSL connection.
+ -t,--tls <arg>        Port for TLS connection.
 Defaults to 7443.
  -w,--watch            Periodically scans for changes in last modification
                        date of the main YAML and referenced external files (if any).
 The flag can accept an optional arg value